Adolphus Greely: Early career

+After having been rejected twice, on 26 July 1861, he joined the Union Army for the American Civil War, enlisting in the 19th Massachusetts Infantry Regiment.
+Over the next two years he worked his way up the enlisted ranks to first sergeant.
 On 18 March 1863, he was commissioned as a second lieutenant in the 81st United States Colored Infantry.
 He was promoted to first lieutenant on 26 April 1864 and to captain on 4 April 1865.
 After the war he received a brevet promotion to major in recognition of his meritorious service.
 He was mustered out of the Volunteer Army on 22 March 1867.

 During his Civil War service, Greely took part in several battles, including Ball's Bluff, Antietam, and Fredericksburg.
 From 1865 to 1867, Greely took part in the post-war occupation of New Orleans.

-Continued career

 He was commissioned as a second lieutenant in the 36th Infantry Regiment of the Regular Army on 7 March 1867 and was reassigned to the 5th Cavalry Regiment on 14 July 1869 after the 36th Infantry was disbanded.
 Greely was detailed for service with the Signal Corps from 1871 to 1880, and he was promoted to first lieutenant on 27 May 1873.